 Soulbound Tokens are NFTs that are non-transferable, making them ideal for managing permanent records.
 Instead of safekeeping vulnerable paper records to pass down through the generations, SBTs could provide us with a better way to verify important information on the blockchain.

 But taking over paper records is but a single function of these NFTs, which were initially proposed by Ethereum Co-Founder Vitalik Buterin.
 Designed to function as a comprehensive suite of tools for online users to preserve and protect their identity, should SBTs launch as planned, they stand to impact our everyday lives significantly.
 Through SBTs, medical records, academic achievements, alumni status, employment histories, criminal records, and everything in between can be minted as an NFT with immutable and non-transferable ownership.

-While it’s true that SBTs might not be possible at scale until a fully decentralized society can be achieved, evidence is mounting that they could become a reality in 2023.
-But, where?
-Well, besides Buterin himself alluding to the possibility that they could (have been) implemented by late 2022, companies like Moonpay have already announced endeavors in the same vein as SBTs.
+While it’s true that SBTs might not be possible at scale until a fully decentralized society can be achieved, evidence is mounting that they could become a reality in the very near future.
+But where?
+Besides Buterin himself alluding to the possibility that they could (have been) implemented by late 2022, companies like Moonpay have already announced endeavors in the same vein as SBTs.
 Perhaps it’s only a matter of time till we see the first real-life use case achieved.

 Physical x digital

 In 2022, the NFT space witnessed the rise of “phygital” goods.
 Characterized as a melding of physical and digital, phygital has built yet another layer upon the concept of digital ownership, allowing artists and developers to turn their physical creations into NFTs, and vice versa.
 Although the term “phygital” itself has garnered opposition due to its abrasive phonetics and basic portmanteau nature, the popularity of such products is undeniable.